bitst0rm-pub/Formatter/README.md

 ## Todo:

 - Maybe add support for more languages.
+Make suggestions.

 ## License